electricbookworks/electric-book/_tools/js/README.md

 This is an attempt to replace our EB output scripts with a single node script.
 After that, we'll try run the node script from an Electron GUI.

+So far, this script can do some options from the run-* shell scripts:

+- [ ]  Create a print PDF
+- [ ]  Create a screen PDF
+- [x]  Run as a website
+- [ ]  Create an epub
+- [ ]  Create an app
+- [ ]  Export to Word
+- [x]  Convert source images to output formats
+- [ ]  Refresh search index
+- [x]  Install or update dependencies

+Additional functions it provides:

+- [x] Basic check of folder and file structure

 ## Usage

 Run this at the command line with